Manga Ndumbe Bell

-Auguste Manga Ndumbe Bell (1851 – September 2, 1908) was a leader of the Duala people of southern Cameroon from 1897 to 1908 during the period after the German colonialists assumed control of the region as the Kamerun colony.
+Auguste Manga Ndumbe Bell (c.
+1851 – September 2, 1908) was a leader of the Duala people of southern Cameroon from 1897 to 1908 during the period after the German colonialists assumed control of the region as the Kamerun colony.

 Background

 The first European records of the people of the Douala region around the Wouri estuary noted that they were engaged in fishing and agriculture to some extent, but primarily were traders with the people of the interior via the Wouri River and its tributaries, and via the Dibamba, Kwa Kwa and Mungo rivers.
 In the 19th century they were bartering palm oil, palm kernels and ivory for European goods.
 Their leaders, whom the Europeans called "kings", came from the two lineages of Bell and Akwa.

 Early years

 Manga came from the Bell lineage, son of King Ndumbe Lobe Bell.